AndrejaCH/election-analysis/README.md

 ## Project Overview
 ### Purpose
-The purpose of this analysis is to generate a vote count report to certify U.S. congressional race in Colorado precinct and release:
+The purpose of this analysis is to generate a vote count report to certify U.S. congressional race in a Colorado precinct and release the following.

-   1. The **total number** of votes cast.
+   1. The **total number** of votes casted.
-   2. The complete list of **counties** in the congressional precinct, including
+   2. The complete list of **counties** in the congressional precinct.
-      - the **percentage of votes from each county** out of the total count and
+      - The **percentage of votes from each county** out of the total count.
-      - the **voter turnout for each county**.
+      - The **voter turnout for each county**.
    3. The county with the **highest turnout**.
-   4. The complete list of **candidates** who received votes, including
+   4. The complete list of **candidates** who received votes.
-      - the **percentage of votes each candidate** won and
+      - The **percentage of votes each candidate** won and
-      - the **total number of votes each candidate** received.
+      - The **total number of votes each candidate** received.
    5. The **winner of the election** based on popular vote.

 <p align="left">